-The interests of the Limited Partners in the Partnership will be divided into an unlimited number of Units, of which a maximum of 400,000 National Class Units and 200,000 Québec Class Units and a minimum of 10,000 National Class Units and/or Québec Class Units will be issued pursuant to the Offering.
+The interests of the Limited Partners in the Partnership will be divided into an unlimited number of Units, of which a maximum of 540,000 National Class Units and 270,000 Québec Class Units (including 140,000 National Class Units and 70,000 Québec Class Units which may be issued in connection with the exercise of the Over-Subscription Option) and a minimum of 10,000 National Class Units and/or Québec Class Units will be issued pursuant to the Offering.
 Each issued and outstanding Unit of a Class shall be equal to each other Unit of that Class with respect to all rights, benefits, obligations and limitations provided for in the Partnership Agreement and all other matters, including the right to distributions from the Partnership and no Unit of a Class shall have any preference, priority or right in any circumstances over any other Unit of that Class.
 At all meetings of the Limited Partners, each Limited Partner will be entitled to one vote for each Unit held in respect of all matters upon which holders of Units of that Class are entitled to vote.
 Each Limited Partner will contribute to the capital of the Partnership \$25.00 for each Unit purchased.
 There are no restrictions as to the maximum number of Units that a Limited Partner may hold in the Partnership, subject to limitations on the number of Units that may be held by Financial Institutions and provisions relating to take-over bids.
 The minimum purchase for each Limited Partner is 200 Units.
 Additional purchases may be made in single Unit multiples of \$25.00.
 Fractional Units will not be issued.
 The Units constitute securities for the purposes of the Securities Transfer Act (Ontario) and similar legislation in other jurisdictions.
 See Item 4.1, "Capital - Summary of the Partnership Agreement".